 PHI Fertiliser - PHI has strategically partnered The Group strives to make a positive impact through with Profeeds to procure fertiliser "straights" and ensuring all employees have access to clean water, manufacture an array of specialised blends under housing, electricity, healthcare and schooling while the "Nutrimaster" brand.
 The product will be extending access to primary, pre and antenatal made available to the direct PHI farmer base while health care facilities for the broader communities being distributed countrywide via the Profarmer in which the operations are situated.
-Various joint venture initiatives, with appropriate ministerial approval, continue to provide a livelihood to land funding for continued investment into the land.
+Various joint venture initiatives, with appropriate ministerial approval, continue to provide a livelihood to land Empowering Communities - PHI is committed beneficiaries through empowerment and strategic to the upliftment, growth and protection of the training initiatives, and the provision of necessary funding for continued investment into the land.